OctopusDeploy/blog/blog/2019-10/operations-runbooks/index.md

 We would also clearly see from the overview and task lists the exact operations and their runs performed separately, giving us a true picture of the state of our website.

 ## Operations Runbooks in Octopus Deploy

-To try the early access release of Runbooks, it can be enabled via the Configuration>Features section and accessed from within a Project.
+Operations Runbooks can be accessed from within a project.
 This allows you to keep everything related to running an application together.
 If you have operations that apply to your infrastructure only and not necessarily related to an application, like cleaning up files on machines, we suggest you create a separate project for these types of operations.

-In the project menu, everything related to a deployment sits under a new *Deployments* menu-item.
-The new *Operations* menu-item provides an area for growth of Operations in the future.
+In the project menu, everything related to a deployment sits under a new **Deployments** menu-item.
+The new **Operations** menu-item provides an area for growth of Operations in the future.
 Resources that can be shared between Deployments and Operations sit outside of these areas.
 However there are limitations with Variables, Triggers and other areas within the EAP.
-The limitations are outlined in the [Runbooks documentation](#).
+The limitations are outlined in the [Runbooks documentation](https://octopus.com/docs/deployment-process/operations-runbooks#current-limitations).

 ![Screenshot showing the new menu structure within a project](deployments-01.png)

 ## Creating and running a Runbook

 Adding a Runbook can be done from the Operations>Runbooks section and adding steps to a Runbook works the same way as adding steps to a Deployment Process.
 If you have operational steps within a Deployment Process these can be cloned into a Runbook.

 ![Screenshot of the Runbooks screen](runbooks-01.png)